ruanbekker/100-days-of-code/go-detailed-log/day-01/02-setup-go-environment.md

 - pkg: archives
 - src: source code

-The `GOPATH` environment variable defines your workspace and the `GOROOT` environment variable defines the path where go is installed.
+The `GOPATH` environment variable defines your workspace, the `GOROOT` environment variable defines the path where go is installed and the the `GOBIN` environment variable helps when using the `go install` command to inform the system where to place the binary.

 ## Setup Go Environment on Mac